History of Unix, BSD, GNU, and Linux

 • AT&T’s System V, a successor to System III, intended to further standardize and unify Unix, CB Unix, and BSD, first released in 1983, with surcharge for source code

 But, as mentioned, AT&T was also licensing Unix to outside parties.
-Licensees included universities such the mentioned University of California at Berkeley, Unix porting companies UniSoft and Santa Cruz Operation (SCO), hardware vendors Sun Microsystems, IBM, Hewlett Packard, Digital Equipment Corporation (DEC), Silicon Graphics, Dell, and numerous others.
+Licensees included universities such the mentioned University of California at Berkeley, Unix porting companies UniSoft and Santa Cruz Operation (SCO), hardware vendors Sun Microsystems (Sun), IBM, Hewlett Packard (HP), Digital Equipment Corporation (DEC), Silicon Graphics (SGI), Dell, and numerous others.

-Licensees created their own variants of Unix, basing them on either BSD or one of AT&T’s systems, and adding proprietary extensions.
+Licensees created their own variants of Unix by basing them on either BSD or one of AT&T’s systems and adding proprietary extensions.
 Because the underlying licenser was always AT&T, these variants predominantly sold to end customers without source code because AT&T’s binary-only licenses were significantly cheaper.

 As a result, Unix, originally a single product with available source code, became divided into a number of separate, competing, closed-source, and incompatible offerings, all claiming superiority and planning to take over the market.